angelol/privEOS/README.md

     cleos -u https://jungle2.cryptolions.io push action priveosrules setprice '["YOUR_EOS_ACCOUNT", "0.0000 EOS", "store"]' -p YOUR_EOS_ACCOUNT
     cleos -u https://jungle2.cryptolions.io push action priveosrules setprice '["YOUR_EOS_ACCOUNT", "0.0100 EOS", "accessgrant"]' -p YOUR_EOS_ACCOUNT

 The price charged for reading and writing to privEOS will be the median of all prices set by the BPs.

-At the moment, these fees will be collected on a separate account ```priveosxfees```.
+This process needs to be repeated for every chain that you would like to connect to.

 ## Checking your Node Health
 Once you've completed the ```regnode``` step above, your node should appear on the [privEOS monitor](https://monitor.priveos.io/).